 - If at all possible, don’t wait until the last Sunday in October to plan your special day.
 Do it early and he will be more surprised.
 When you wait until the last week, it kinda feels like you forgot and pulled something together at the last moment.

 - Remember your associate pastors too.
 They may be bi-vocational or not, but they put in a lot of unknown hours to work with your teens, create awesome worship, or whatever ministry they do.

 - Don’t forget any retired pastors or widows of pastors.
 A small token gift will go a long way for those no longer in ministry.
 Sometimes, they feel completely forgotten even though they have served for many years.

 Have fun with this.
-Remember that a little appreciation and encouragement goes a long way.
-Click here for another post on “Ways to Love Your Pastor all Year Long!“
+Remember that a little appreciation and encouragement go a long way.
+COMING SOON! – “Ways to Love Your Pastor all Year Long!“

 Suggested reading, especially for church board members.

 Disclaimer: Some of the links on this page may be affiliate links.
 If you click through them and purchase the item, we will receive a small commission at no cost to you.
 Thank you for your support.

 Pastor’s Wife (retired) & Chronic Pain Warrior blogs about how to make it through anything by relating her own life experiences to her writing.
 She is passionate about her love for the Lord and desires to spread that passion to others.
 She has a great desire to encourage women who are following behind her.